 The Organization was selected by BCGA to participate in a federally funded project known as Mentoring at Boys & Girls Clubs.
 The Organization is reimbursed for allowable expenses associated with the initiative, which is awarded on a calendar year basis.
-For the years ended June 30, 2022 and 2021, the Organization incurred allowable expenses of \$34,149 and \$22,576, respectively, and was reimbursed \$47,500 in each year.
+For the years ended June 30, 2023 and 2022, the Organization incurred allowable expenses of \$97,571 and \$34,149, respectively, and was reimbursed \$97,571 and \$47,500, respectively.